ejhammond/react-responsive-system/README.md

 The values that you provide are the "maximum pixel-widths" for that screen class.
 In order to make sure that all possible screen pixel-sizes are handled, there should be exactly one screen class with a value of `Infinity` which tells us that there is no maximum pixel-width for that screen class.

-### 2. Generate your customized utilities, and render/export the ScreenClassProvider
+### 2. Generate your custom Responsive System with `createResponsiveSystem`

-Here, you'll configure ResponsiveSystem with your Create a new file (recommended, but not required) called `responsiveSystem.js/ts` and configure the lib
+Here, you'll configure ResponsiveSystem with your breakpoints.

+Create a new file (recommended, but not required) called `responsiveSystem.js/ts` and configure the lib:

 ```js
 // responsiveSystem.js/ts